Finlandia hymn: Finnish national song

 After the success of the full-length symphonic poem (most of which consists of rousing and turbulent passages, evoking the national struggle of the Finnish people), Sibelius published a stand-alone version of the hymn as the last of twelve numbers in his Masonic Ritual Music, Op.
 113, with a text by opera singer Wäinö Sola.
 The version usually heard today has lyrics written by Koskenniemi in 1940 and was first performed in 1941.
 Sibelius himself arranged the hymn for choral performances.
 Today, during modern performances of Finlandia in its entirety, a choir is sometimes involved, singing the Finnish lyrics with the hymn section.

+V.A.
+Koskenniemi's original Finnish language lyrics to Finlandia hymn:

+Oi Suomi katso sinun päiväs koittaa.
+Yön uhka karkoitettu on jo pois.

+Ja aamun kiuru kirkkaudessa soittaa, kuin itse taivahan kansi sois.

+Yön vallat aamun valkeus jo voittaa.
+Sun päiväs koittaa oi synnyinmaa.

+Oi nouse Suomi nosta korkealle, pääs seppelöimä suurten muistojen.

+Oi nouse Suomi näytit maailmalle, sa että karkoitit orjuuden.

+Ja ettet taipunut sa sorron alle.
+On aamus alkanut synnyinmaa.

 The Finlandia hymn is often proposed as an official national song or anthem of Finland.

-International anthem
+English language uses

 In 1934, Lloyd Stone wrote "This is my song", to the Finlandia tune, as an international song of peace.
 An expanded version with Christian themes by a later author appears in many hymnals.
 Conductor Leopold Stokowski proposed using the melody for a worldwide anthem.